ninemoreminutes/xapian-bindings/README.rst

 xapian-bindings
 ===============

-**NOTE: This package is not guaranteed to fully functional!
+**NOTE: This package is not guaranteed to be fully functional!
 Use at your own risk!**

 xapian-bindings is a meta-package to simplify installation of the `xapian-bindings <https://xapian.org/download>`_ extension for Python.
 It determines the version of ``xapian-bindings`` to use based on the version of `xapian-core <https://xapian.org/download>`_ installed;